BAkinmarin/the-cleaning-hack/README.md

 ![Navigation Bar](assets/features/tch-navbar.png)

-- This project includes a fully responsive navigation bar on all pages.
+- This project includes a fully responsive navigation bar on all pages and consists of links to various pages all listed on the right side of the Company name.

-- The navigation bar is large enough to be clickable on smaller devices and provide easy transition between various pages without the need of the 'back' browser button.
+- On smaller devices, the navigation bar is a burger icon, providing easy transition between various pages without the need of the 'back' browser button.

 ### Landing Page